Working as a Sonographer

 READ THESE DOCUMENTS

-This document explains the coursework and clinical procedures that you'll need to complete if you use the primary eligibility pathway.
+explains the coursework and clinical procedures that you'll need to complete

-This document outlines the topics that appear on our Sonography exams.
+- Examination Content Specifications: outlines the topics that appear on our Sonography exams

-This document lists the job responsibilities typically required of technologists working in Sonography.
+- Task Inventory: lists the job responsibilities typically required of technologists working in sonography

 LEARN HOW TO APPLY

 The application process for ARRT certification and registration in Sonography has many detailed steps—but don't worry.
 We have a range of resources to guide you.
-Start by reviewing an overview of the application process and downloading our one of our application handbook below.
+Start by reviewing an overview of the application process and downloading our primary eligibility pathway application handbook below.

 If you have questions about eligibility, our requirements, or applying, we're here to help.
 Contact us at 651.687.0048, ext.
 8560.